The Best Wet Dog Food In Australia - A Canned Nutritional Analysis

 Like packaged food for people, pet food must list ingredients by weight, starting with the heaviest.
 But if the first ingredient is a type of meat, keep in mind that meat is about 75% water, according to the FDA. - Elizabeth Lee, Fetch by WebMD

 In addition to this, you always want to see ingredients that are properly named.
 Chicken, beef, lamb, or any other type of meat is ok.
 However, if a dog food label says only “meat” in the ingredient list, it is usually a sign that the ingredients used are of lower quality.
-You should also be skeptical about any dog food that contains “by-products” (often listed as “poultry by-products” or something similar) as this can mean almost anything - and it’s probably not pure meat.
+You should also be sceptical about any dog food that contains “by-products” (often listed as “poultry by-products” or something similar) as this can mean almost anything - and it’s probably not pure meat.

 Dog food is usually not made from meat only.
 So, what else does it contain?
 While some pet parents prefer a grain-free diet for various reasons, food that contains quality grains is ok.
 However, you don’t want food that contains too much processed flour, corn, or soy for example - these are just cheap fillers that enlarge the volume of the food.